Jbug1/sluiceBox/README.md

 ![Alt text](/relative/path/to/img.jpg?raw=true)

 Next, CD into test_data and run summarize_similarity.r.
+Remember you must have rsubread and lsa packages installed.
 This script will generate a count of exon expressions levels using Rsubreads featureCounts functionality, and return [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity) scores for selected expression levels from the fastq files present in this directory.
 Each score reflects the similarity of some result to the expression levels of ecoli_sample.fastq, which is unfiltered.
+Cosine similarity is bounded between 1 and -1, with 1 being identical and -1 being opposite.

 You should see the following results:

 ![Alt text](/relative/path/to/img.jpg?raw=true)

 This result demonstrates that relative expression levels from filtered outputs are highly similar to expression levels in the original, unfiltered data.
-Additionally, the siilarity of filtered results to the original data is much higher than a random sample from the combined dataset of a similar size.
+Additionally, the similarity of filtered results to the original data is much higher than a random sample from the combined dataset of a similar size.
 This indicates that in the combined setting, filtering provides a significant speed benefit while maintaining much higher similarity than we would see from a random sample of the combined data.
 This demonstrates the potential usefulness of Filtah in a metagenomics context, for example.